Equity capital markets in Brazil: regulatory overview

-When a company decides to list, it will be registered as a publicly-held company with the CVM.
-An issuer registered with the CVM can trade its securities on the BM&FBOVESPA, once it has registered to have its securities traded on the BM&FBOVESPA, or on the OTC market.
+When a company decides to list, it must be registered as a publicly-held company with the CVM.
+An issuer registered with the CVM can trade its securities on the BM&FBOVESPA, once it has registered to have its securities traded on the BM&FBOVESPA, or on an OTC market.

 The foreign issuer as well as any public offering of BDRs must be registered with the CVM.
-BDRs are also admitted for trading in the BM&FBOVESPA.
+BDRs are also admitted for trading on the BM&FBOVESPA.

 Minimum size requirements